 Expired pills are unsafe and ineffective.
 Bag them up and drop them off at a pharmacy disposal site.

-5. Wire Hangers From the Dry Cleaner
+5. Wire Hangers from the Dry Cleaner

 They bend, tangle, and ruin your clothes.
 Switch to sturdier wooden or velvet hangers.